Skip to content

 • Nanitor Server (latest stable version)

-sudo apt install -y sudo postgresql postgresql-contrib python2 nginx
+apt install -y postgresql postgresql-contrib nginx curl libpcre3

 sudo cp -f /usr/lib/nanitor-server/share/nginx.conf /etc/nginx/conf.d/nanitor.conf